CERTUNLP/NgenBundle/Resources/views/ExternalIncident/Report/Markdown/open_ntp_version.md

 ### Problemas derivados

-The *host*  under you'r administration could be used to perform [amplification](https://www.us-cert.gov/ncas/alerts/TA14-017A) attacks to third party's, like:
+The *host*  under your administration could be used to perform [amplification](https://www.us-cert.gov/ncas/alerts/TA14-017A) attacks to third party's, like:

 * Denial of Service attacks (DOS, DDOS).